 There are different types of surgical skin staples.
 Common ones include:

 Before you start the procedure, perform hand hygiene, provide privacy, and explain the procedure to your client.
-Assess client&#;s pain level, and raise the bed to an appropriate height, as well as assist the client into proper position.
+Assess the client's pain level, and raise the bed to an appropriate height, as well as assist the client into proper position.

 Before you start removing the staples from the skin, assess the incision site for signs of infection (warmth, redness, swelling, discharge, drainage).
 Also assess the wound for dehiscence.
 If signs of infection or dehiscence are present, stop and contact the provider before proceeding.

-Tip: Don&#;t lift the staple remover while squeezing the handle.
-Wait until the ends of the staple has popped up and out of the skin.
+Tip: Don’t lift the staple remover while squeezing the handle.
+Wait until the ends of the staple have popped up and out of the skin.

 Surgeons use surgical staples to close an incision after surgery as an alternative option to sutures.
 They are quick and easy to use and typically have a low risk of infection.